OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Data: /private/var/mobile/Containers/Data/Application/A8AE15EE-DC8B-4F1C-91A5-1FED35258D87
 ```

-You can now simply archive the data directory and pull it from the device with scp.
+You can now simply archive the `Data` directory and pull it from the device with `scp`:

 ```bash
 iPhone:~ root# tar czvf /tmp/data.tgz /private/var/mobile/Containers/Data/Application/A8AE15EE-DC8B-4F1C-91A5-1FED35258D87